No. 7 Michigan uses strong defense to rout Purdue 70-53

 - Oops!Something went wrong.Please try again later.

-WEST LAFAYETTE, Ind.
-(AP) -- Michigan coach Juwan Howard put the emphasis on defense from the first time his entire team practiced this season.
+WEST LAFAYETTE, Ind. — Michigan coach Juwan Howard put the emphasis on defense from the first time his entire team practiced this season.

 It paid big dividends Friday night.